TL;DR – A film of two halves, beautiful direction and action, with a story that just didn’t work for me

 With this I loved how the camera moved throughout the film, there was a classical elegance to its positioning, but then with these movements that give it an almost surreal feel.
 Like when Reynolds is driving to the country house and we cut from the view into the car as he drives to a camera sitting on top of the roof following every bump on the road as the car speeds down the country roads.
 Add to this Jonny Greenwood’s score is just sublime, starting with just the piano, then adding violins and strings as the relationship develops and then dying back to just the piano, mirroring the ebbs and flow of Reynolds and Alma’s lives.

-However, for me, I don’t think the film works as a whole, and for me, it is because I could never buy into the ‘fix’ that they come up with to make it work.
+However, I don’t think the film works as a whole, and for me, it is because I could never buy into the ‘fix’ that they come up with to make it work.
 There is this point when they get married and at that point, I found out I could not support, identify, or even care for any of the two leads, and it made the long march to the end from there frankly a bit of a struggle.

 Now look I can honestly see why this film is getting 5 out of 5s from people, the DNA of a classic is there in the performances, the setting, and the production.
 However for me, the story just didn’t have the legs to make it to the end, and so it just ended up feeling overlong and frustrating.
 Maybe it is just that we have recently seen the Muse/creator relationship taken to its extreme in mother! (see review) I don’t know, but honestly, I don’t think I can quick recommend Phantom Thread.